mikisupor96/mihaiKodes/README.md

 11. We use `git log` to see the changes done so far and by who.`git status` can also be used to check changes
 12. To add a repository we copy paste the line from git hub that has `remote` on it.
 13. Then we push the changes using `git push -u origin master` this adds changes to the master branch.Use this token to upload[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]
 14. We use `git branch` to check the current branches.
 We use `git remote -v` to check the current remote.
 To change url origin we use `git remote set-url name`.
-Here is an example of the remote `https://[ACCESS TOKEN]@github.com/[USERNAME]/[PROJECT NAME]`
+Here is an example of the remote `git remote add origin https://[ACCESS TOKEN]@github.com/[USERNAME]/[PROJECT NAME]`
 15. In src we create a directory named `components`, we can use `rafc` to create the code inside an empty component.
 16. Import the `navbar` component, the js extension does not need to be specified because webpack is installed.
 17. All `class` need to be changed to `className` in html elements.